|Click on what you'd like to know more about or just scroll down.

 have a free WI-FI signal there.).
 Busses and shuttles into the Park are the only local reservations that we cannot book for our guests, but you can do so and learn more about the options by visiting the link above.

 To avoid confusion about all the buses shuttles remember this.
 We are located 13 miles south of the park entrance.
-We offer a free shuttle between the park entrance and the hostel.
+We offer a free shuttle between the park entrance and the hostel (for groups of 6 or less who do not have their own vehicle).
 The Park has buses and shuttles

 which go from the park entrance INTO the park.
 The three choices with the park are tour buses (expensive, tan in color), shuttle buses (the way to go, green in color, sometimes with room for bikes) and camper